 This is the center for all your news about the galaxy far, far away.
 Here's everything we know about Star Wars: Episode VII.

-Once upon a time, Star Wars fans thought they had seen the last of the franchise in theaters.
+A long time ago, Star Wars fans thought they had seen the last of the franchise in theaters.
 But on October 30, 2012 Disney and Lucasfilm announced that Star Wars would live on in the form of a new trilogy.
 Now that Star Wars: Episode VII is nearly finished with principal photography as it moves quickly towards its December 18th, 2015 release date, we can catch you up on everything you need to know about the first installment of the new Star Wars trilogy.

-J. J. Abrams will direct Star Wars: Episode VII, with The Empire Strikes Back co-writer Lawrence Kasdan and Simon Kinberg acting as consultants.
-Initial press releases reported that the script would be written by Michael Arndt, scriptwriter of Toy Story 3, but in October of 2013 it was announced that Kasdan and Abrams would be taking over scriptwriting duties.
+J. J. Abrams will direct Star Wars: Episode VII, with Simon Kinberg and The Empire Strikes Back co-writer Lawrence Kasdan as consultants.
+Initial press releases reported that the script would be written by Michael Arndt, scriptwriter of Toy Story 3, but in October of 2013 it was announced that Kasdan and Abrams had taken over scriptwriting duties.

-The cast of Star Wars: Episode VII is as follows: John Boyega, Daisy Ridley, Adam Driver, Oscar Isaac, Andy Serkis, Domhnall Gleeson, and Max von Sydow will join the original stars of the saga, Harrison Ford, Carrie Fisher, Mark Hamill, Anthony Daniels, Peter Mayhew, and Kenny Baker in the new film.
-It's likely that some of the cast members announced will play the offspring of characters like Han, Luke, and Leia.
+The cast of Star Wars: Episode VII is as follows: John Boyega, Daisy Ridley, Adam Driver, Oscar Isaac, Andy Serkis, Domhnall Gleeson, and Max von Sydow will join the original stars of the saga, Harrison Ford, Carrie Fisher, Mark Hamill, Anthony Daniels, Peter Mayhew, and Kenny Baker.
+It's likely that some of the new cast members will play the offspring of characters like Han, Luke, and Leia.

-The film has been in aggressive pre-production since January.
-Some filming is already underway, likely in locations such as Abu Dhabi, Morocco, and elsewhere.
-Sets and props have been under construction at London's Pinewood Studios for several months.
+Filming is now well underway in locations such as Abu Dhabi, Morocco, and elsewhere.
 Unsurprisingly, John Williams will be returning to provide the music, as will sound designer Ben Burtt and supervising sound editor Matthew Wood.
 Fight coordinator Nick Gillard said on Twitter that he would not be working on the new films.

-The film’s release is set for December 18, 2015, although there is some speculation that this might change.
-If released in December, it will be the first live action Star Wars film not to be released in May.
+If the film sticks to that December 18, 2015 release date it will be the first live action Star Wars film not to be released in May.

 What are your thoughts on Star Wars: Episode VII?
 Tell us in the comments!
 And May the Force be with us all.